Carlgo11/hardcore/README.md

 For a short summery,
 * You may run my code.
-* You may make changes to my code as long as you give me credit for the contributions I have done.
+* You may make changes to my code as long as you give me credit for the contributions I have made.
-* You may __not__ claim that my code is your own or use any other license than GPLv3.
+* You may __not__ claim that my code is your own or use any other license than CC Attribution-NonCommercial 4.0 International Public License.
+* You may __not__ make any economic profit on my code.

 ## Requirements